F5Networks/f5-nfv-solutions/supported/blueprints/readme.md

 1. On the **Dashboard** click **Upload Blueprint**.
 2. In the **Upload bluprint** dialog on the top row click :open_file_folder: browse for the downloaded .zip file, and then click **Open**.
-3. In the **Blueprint name** text box, enter a descriptive name, ommitting spaces between words.
+3. In the **Blueprint name** text box, enter a descriptive name.
 This is typically auto-populated for you.
 4. In the **Blueprint YAML file** text box, click :open_file_folder: browse for the downloaded .yaml file, and then click **Open**.
 This is typically auto-populated for you.
 5. Click **Upload**.